techjay-c/tp/docs/UserGuide.md

 Thank you for choosing ToothTracker!
 We are delighted to have you as a user!
 This user guide provides a comprehensive documentation on the various commands supported by ToothTracker.

-If you have not installed ToothTracker, head over to the [Installation](#installation) section for assistance in installing ToothTracker and launching it for the first time.
+{: .no_toc}
+#### First-Time Setup
+If you are new to ToothTracker, let's begin by setting up the application.
+Visit the [Installation](#installing-toothtracker) section for a straightforward guide to get ToothTracker up and running smoothly on your system.

+{: .no_toc}
+#### Basic Operations
-Once ToothTracker is installed, you can head over to the [Quick Reference Guide](#quick-reference-guide) section which covers the basics of using ToothTracker.
+Already installed ToothTracker?
+Great!
+You can head over to the [Familiarising with ToothTracker's Interface](#familiarising-with-toothtrackers-interface) section which covers the basics of using ToothTracker.

-If you are familiar with ToothTracker already, this user guide serves to give you an overview on how to use specific commands in ToothTracker.
+{: .no_toc}
+#### Quick Reference

-If you are an experienced user, you can refer to the [Command Summary](#command-summary) for a quick overview of all commands.
+Seasoned users can refer to the [Command Summary](#command-summary), a concise cheat sheet that encapsulates all ToothTracker commands for quick reference.

-If you are stuck or encountering issues, head over to the [FAQ](#faq) section.
+{: .no_toc}
+#### Support and Troubleshooting
+Encountered an issue or have a question?
+Our [Troubleshooting](#troubleshooting) and [FAQ](#faq) sections are here to help troubleshoot common issues and provide answers swiftly.

 ### Icons used in this guide

-Here are some common icons that is used throughout this user guide
+Throughout this guide, you'll find helpful tips and cautionary advice to ensure a smooth ToothTracker experience.

 | Icon                          | Meaning                                  |
 |-------------------------------|------------------------------------------|